HomeMy WebLinkAbout208.002 - Department Response ProceduresEffective Date: August 2007 Timothy J. Fulmer, Battalion Chief

 whether or not a police officer is at the location, and all pertinent known information

 regarding scene security.
-The decision of when it is safe to proceed to the location
+The decision of when it is safe to proceed to the location is

-officers at the scene advise units not to enter.
+at the scene advise units not to enter.

 FREEWAY RESPONSES:

-Companies using freeways for emergency response may use all required
+Companies using freeways for emergency response may use all required emergency

 The number one lane (inside, far left) should be used when responding Code 3.